BKI-immuno-KNS/MANAscore/README.md

 - step 3 Construct imputation combine voting models (3 linear regression models and 3 random forest models from imputaion data) and non-imputation combine voting model (3 linear regression models and 3 random forest models from non-imputaion data)
 ### Files
 - 3gene/ Three gene imputed and non-imputed matrix of ground truth for training and test data in melanoma, validation data in Lung cancer.
 MANA-/MAA-specific TIL are with label of 1, EBV-/flu-specific TIL are with label of 0.
-- models/ The imputation combine voting model (voting_i_classifier.pkl) and non-imputation combine voting model (voting_ni_classifier.pkl) saved for MANAscore prediction.
+- models/ The imputation combine voting model (voting_i_classifier.pkl.gz) and non-imputation combine voting model (voting_ni_classifier.pkl.gz) saved for MANAscore prediction.
+- examples:
+  - example1.py: Loading exsited models for predition.
+  - example2.py: Starting with loading ground truth to build the voting models then predict the MANAscore.
 ## Analyses

 - ./Analyses/00.integration.R Integration CD8 T cells from NSCLC and melanoma